Hardware Reviews

 For analog purposes 7 analog inputs can be connected to pins 41 thru 47.
 The analog inputs can be assigned directly to the FSUIPC joystick calibration facility.

-PoKeys56E® together with FSSymphony is gives users a high amount on flexibility to interface cockpit controls to the flight simulator and suits.
+PoKeys56E® together with FSSymphony gives users a high amount on flexibility to interface cockpit controls to the flight simulator and suits.
 Due to Ethernet connection the user is free on his decision on which PC of the flight simulator network he wants to run the interface software.

 Links: